 Regular users might use once a week or more, whereas lifetime users may be regular users, or may have only tried marijuana on one occasion.
 However problem use is more difficult to define.

 Much in the same way Aunt Susan enjoys a glass of red wine in the evening probably wouldn’t be considered an alcoholic, but smelly Uncle Bart who drinks cheap scotch all day from the moment he wakes up definitely is, regular, moderate marijuana use doesn’t necessarily equal abuse.

 Like most drugs, there are serious problems with abuse and addiction and like most drugs, these issues are often tangled up with mental health issues, poverty, trauma etc.

-It becomes a chicken and the egg scenario.
-Something tax money from marijuana sales could be invested in examining.
+It becomes a chicken and egg scenario.
+Something tax money from marijuana sales could be invested into examining.